nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 }
 ```

-- **Performance Overhead**: Tracing adds latency to each request as spans are created, propagated, and sent to a tracing backend (e.g., Jaeger, Zipkin).
-- **Operational Costs**: Setting up and maintaining tracing infrastructure requires additional resources, especially for high-volume traffic and complex distributed systems.

 ### Zero-code instrumentation

 **Zero Code Instrumentation** refers to a technique where no code changes are required to instrument an application for monitoring, observability, or performance tracking.
-This is typically achieved through automatic instrumentation provided by agents (such as Java agents) or frameworks.
+This is typically achieved through automatic instrumentation provided by agents (such as [OpenTelemetry Java agent](https://opentelemetry.io/docs/zero-code/java/agent/)) or frameworks.

 A **Java agent** is a special type of Java program that can modify the behavior of Java bytecode at runtime.
 It leverages the Java Instrumentation API, allowing developers or tools to inject custom behavior into Java classes before they are loaded into memory by the JVM.

-**How It Works**
-* **Bytecode Manipulation**: The Java agent can modify the bytecode of the application’s classes to introduce additional behavior, such as tracing, logging, or collecting metrics, without changing the application code itself.
-* **Premain and Agentmain Methods**: Java agents have two key methods:
-  - **premain()**: Invoked before the main method of the application, allowing agents to attach at startup.
-  - **agentmain()**: Allows agents to attach to a running JVM (dynamic attachment).
-* **JVM Argument**: To use a Java agent, it is added as a JVM argument, such as:

 ```bash
 java -javaagent:/path/to/agent.jar -jar your-application.jar